TajaMaughan/Javascript30/README.md

 ### Day 2 - Javascript and CSS Clock
 This looked at transition and transform in CSS.
 It also used javascript date functions.
 I learned about the inherit javascript date funtions, where previously I have used the Minute library.

+## Day 3 - CSS Variables
+This teaches the use of CSS variable, and how they can by dynamically updated.
+I had no idea that this was even a thing, and I'm glad I learned it.
+It's pretty awesome.
+I also learned more about data attributes.